CO88/Algorithms/README.md

 # Algorithms

-Repository for the algorithms you practice
+Repository for the algorithms i've practice